-Synopsis: A bawdy mash-up of classical and contemporary with a Commedia dell'Arte vibe.
+Synopsis: A bawdy mash-up of classical and contemporary, unabashedly anachronistic, with a Commedia dell'Arte vibe.
 Laughter ensues when taming shrews!
 But what of the troublesome tropes Shakespeare mansplained?
 Alpha Petruchio is determined to keep his good lady wife Kate dicknotized and submissive.
 His servant Grumio, who moonlights as a sales rep for Fantasia Tickle Toys, cheers him on.
 Kate is a former ferocious shrew who caught feelings for Petruchio.
 She’s very nearly tamed, well on her way to a new identity as a sweet and docile housewife.
 It’s time to renounce shrewish ways—until O’Felia from the block seizes the moment.
 Who the hell wants to be tamed?
 What’s up with this gaslighting?
 It’s more than a disruption of the intestinal humors….

 SCREWING AROUND WITH SHAKESPEARE Comedy

 Synopsis: This one’s for the Groundlings!
 Gaslighting.
 Manspreading.
 Smashing the patriarchy.
 One playwright mansplained it all: William Shakespeare.
 Sharpen your quills for a bawdy bit of Bard-hopping!
 With a mash-up of classical, contemporary, and canonical chaos, monologues, sketches, songs, and playlettes poke ye bejeebers out of the esteemed works of Willy Shakes.